-Cloderm is a prescription drug approved by the Food and Drug Administration (FDA) to treat skin inflammation and itching associated with skin conditions that respond to corticosteroids.
-Cloderm is also known by its drug name, Clocortolone.
+Cloderm is a prescription drug approved by the U.S. Food and Drug Administration (FDA) to treat skin inflammation and itching associated with skin conditions that respond to corticosteroids.
+Cloderm is also known by its drug name, clocortolone pivalate.

 Cloderm is a corticosteroid of medium potency.
-It is believed that Cloderm works by suppressing immune system activity.
+Cloderm is believed to work by suppressing immune system activity.

 How do I take it?